AntoineThebaud/poc-perses-dac/README.md

 Thus, for the moment, you have to copy the [`schemas`](https://github.com/perses/perses/tree/main/schemas) folder of the perses repo & paste it into `./cue.mod/usr/github.com/perses/perses` (create this folder path manually).

-The schemas available in this poc repo correspond to the revision `3b1e341` of the perses repo.

-/!\ some manual changes were done here too, but should be backported to the Perses repo at some point.

 ## 4. Add the dashboard builder utilities

 To make the development of Perses dashboards as code easier, you can copy the [`./cue.mod/usr/github.com/perses/perses/builder`](./cue.mod/usr/github.com/perses/perses/builder) folder from this repo & paste it in the same place in yours to get some useful utilities.